ml4health/ml4health.github.io/2017_content/pages/poster_instructions.md

 *Note that this is different than the suggested poster size for the main NIPS conference.*

-### Poster Session Assignments [COMING SOON]
+### Poster Session Assignments

-Please check our <a href="accepted-posters.html">accepted posters page</a> for the location and time of your poster presentation at the conference, and instructions about when to setup, present, and take down your posters.
+Please check our <a href="accepted-posters.html">accepted posters page</a> for the assigned time of your poster presentation at the conference, as well as instructions about when to setup, present, and take down your posters.

 ### Suggested Tips for an effective poster at NIPS ML4H